 A low flow bypass is a structure, such as a small weir, used to direct low stream flows around dams and back to their normal course of flow.
-Low flow bypasses ensure some water is retained in the stream so that downstream environments, which may include fish, frogs and riparian vegetation may receive water to survive.
+Low flow bypasses ensure some water is retained in the stream so that downstream environments, which may include fish, frogs and riparian vegetation, may receive water to survive (this is known as an environmental flow).

 A low flow bypass is one of many conditions that may be enforceable on your permit to construct an on-stream dam.